addshore/mediawiki-docker-dev/README.md

 ### Semi-automatic Installation

-There is a setup script that you can run with `INSTALL_DIR=~/src ./setup.sh` if you already have Docker installed and want to skip the manual steps 2-6.
+There is a setup script that you can run with `INSTALL_DIR=~/src ./setup.sh` if you already have Docker installed and want to skip the manual steps 2-4.
 Note that `INSTALL_DIR` is the parent directory where MediaWiki core will be downloaded, so in the example above, you would end up with a codebase at `~/src/mediawiki`.

+After using the `./setup.sh` script, continue from [step 5](#5-create-a-basic-localsettingsphp).

 ### Manual Installation